 - Participants who do not comply with the Ashram rules may be dismissed from the course

-Successful graduates of the Teachers’ Training Course (TTC) are eligible for:
+Successful graduates of the Sivananda Teachers’ Training Course qualify for:

 - Yoga Alliance RYT 200

-- Indian Yoga Association (IYA), Certified Course in Yoga (CCY) and professional membership
+- Certified Course in Yoga (IYA) and professional membership (IYA)

 The Ashram offers five simple and functional types of accommodation.
 There are no single rooms.